quarka-org/docs.quarka.org/docs/user-manual/index.md

 # User Guide

-Welcome to the QA Assistant User Guide.
+Welcome to the QA Assistants User Guide.
 This guide helps you go from first install to confident, day-to-day use.

 ---